Webhooks are notifications of events that occur in the Shuttle system.

 - Each webhook contains a

-keyfield that you can use to deduplicate webhooks, please note, the same event sent to multiple URLs will have a uniquekeyfor each URL - Webhooks will typically arrive within a few seconds of the event.
-You should never rely on this - as delivery timing is not guaranteed, if the user is waiting, you should poll our API every 2-3 seconds, until the event is complete.
+keyfield that you can use to deduplicate webhooks.
+The same event sent to multiple URLs will have a uniquekeyfor each URL. - Webhooks will typically arrive within a few seconds of the event.
+Delivery timing is not guaranteed — if the user is waiting on a result, poll the API every 2-3 seconds rather than relying on webhook timing.

 Webhook Security

 - Webhooks do not contain any sensitive information, just object references.
-You must fetch them via the API using your API credentials.
+Fetch the full object via the API using your credentials.

-- Webhooks must be to a HTTPS target on port 443.
+- Webhooks must target a HTTPS endpoint on port 443.

-- All webhooks will come from one of the following IP addresses:
+- All webhooks originate from one of the following IP addresses:

 - 52.51.86.26